AnonySE26/ScalPatchFinder/README.md

-## Instruction of reproducing ScalPatchFinder
+## Instruction of reproducing SPFinder

-To reproduce ScalPatchFinder, first, you need to collect the dataset following the `README.md` under data_prepare.
+To reproduce SPFinder, first, you need to collect the dataset following the `README.md` under data_prepare.
 This will creates the following directories:

 * `repo2commits_diff/`, which stores all the commit and diff data
 * `csv/AD_train.csv` and `csv/AD_test.csv`, which stores the patch of each CVE